wkalt/puppet-discovery-preview/README.md

 4. Open the ui with ```.\puppet-discovery.ps1 open```
 5. For a full list of available commands, run ```.\puppet-discovery.ps1 help```

-By using this software, you agree to the End User License Agreement found at the URL https://puppet.app.box.com/v/puppet-discovery-eula
+By installing this software, you agree to the End User License Agreement found at https://puppet.app.box.com/v/puppet-discovery-eula